codenet/understanding-rust-vmm/inorder-handler.md

 ### Inorder-handler:

 - This object is used to process the queue of a block device without making any assumptions about the notification mechanism.
-- For time being they used sepecific backend 'StdIoBackend' but in furture they wanted to implement the more generic and flexible one.
+- For the time being, it uses a special backend called "StdIoBackend", but in the future it will implement the more generic and flexible one.
-- This queuehandler takes the request and process the request.
-Return the requests in the same order in which they received.
+- This queuehandler takes the request and processes it.
+Return the requests in the same order in which they were received.
 ```rs
 pub struct InOrderQueueHandler<M: GuestAddressSpace, S: SignalUsedQueue> {
     pub driver_notify: S,